spinicist/riesling/README.md

 There are several reconstruction algorithms currently provided in RIESLING.
 Simple non-iterative recon is available with (`riesling recon`).

-You can output the list of parameters available for each RIESLING command by passing the `-h` option, e.g. `riesling recon -h`

 A separate examples repository https://github.com/spinicist/riesling-examples contains Jupyter notebooks demonstrating most functionality.
 These can also be